 Apprenticeship programs provide a non-traditional pathway to a career in a skilled trade at minimal expense.
 You actually earn while you learn.
 Apprentices perform real work on real construction projects – hands on work.
 You can avoid thousands of dollars in college loans, work and earn a paycheck during training.
 Apprentices are paid on a graduated scale as their skill and experience increases.

-This product was funded by a grant awarded by the U.S. Department of Labor’s Employment and Training Administration.
+This product was funded in part by a grant awarded by the U.S. Department of Labor’s Employment and Training Administration.
 The product was created by the recipient and does not necessarily reflect the official position of the U.S. Department of Labor.
 The Department of Labor makes no guarantees, warranties, or assurances of any kind, express or implied, with respect to such information, including any information on linked sites and including, but not limited to, accuracy of the information or its completeness, timeliness, usefulness, adequacy, continued availability, or ownership.
-This product is copyrighted by the institution that created.
+This product is copyrighted by the institution that created it.